Spiderpig86/blog/drafts/My Scrappy Way of Getting Things Done [PENDING].md

 > If you fail to plan, you are planning to fail! ― **Benjamin Franklin**

 In battle, proper planning makes the difference between swift victory and a long, arduous defeat.
 But sometimes, over planning can end up making you less productive overall.
-Applications like Notion, Habitica, and Todoist are some of the most popular productivity apps out there with the sole purpose of task management.
+Applications like *Notion*, *Habitica*, and *Todoist* are some of the most popular productivity apps out there with the sole purpose of task management.
 These work immensely well for more long term planning, but these applications' complexity could lead you to over plan and procrastinate on smaller, more immediate items.
 It is relatively easy to get sucked into the positive feedback loop of continually writing, categorizing, and reorganizing without crossing anything off.
 Over time, your small list of things to do ends up spreading across two calendars, 5 Kanban boards, and 12 spreadsheets.

 My point is, in the time some people spent organizing and tinkering with an app's features, they could have crossed off a couple of items, if not all the things, from their list.